Registration

 In the Design for Government course, the right mix of students and individual motivations are crucial.
 Addressing complex challenges benefits from a variety of backgrounds, skills and disciplines while critical thinking and creativity are important for developing new frontiers of design in the governmental sector.
 We, therefore, do not admit students on a first-come-first-serve basis but through the application process described below.
 Applications are reviewed and selected by the teaching team (final responsibility lies with the course leader).

 Step 2.
-Reflect on the final presentation videos from DfG 2021 or 2022
+Reflect on the final presentation videos from DfG 2022 or 2023

-Check out the project briefs from DfG 2021 and DfG 2022.
-Choose your favourite project brief from DfG 21 or 22 and select one of the student proposals that you will find on the right of the project page.
-Watch their video presentation and write a reflection about it (500 words max.) : propose three points for further improvement or investigation and say something about how your competencies could contribute.
-Reflections must be added on the application form, see below.
+Check out the project briefs from DfG 2022 and DfG 2023.
+Choose your favourite project brief and select one of the student proposals that you will find on the right of the project page.
+Watch their video presentation and write a reflection about it (500 words max.): propose three points for further improvement or investigation and describe how your competencies could contribute.
+Reflections must be added to the application form.
+See below.

 Step 3.
 Fill out the application form